 There are plenty of great physical travel journals and travel journal apps on the market.
 The biggest challenge is choosing the one that works for you.

-Thankfully, none of these travel journals cost tons of money, so even if you don’t like what you get, you haven’t wasted a bunch of money.
+Thankfully, none of these travel journals cost tons of money, unlike what you’ll have to spend to find the best travel camera.
+Even if you don’t like what you get, you haven’t wasted a bunch of money.

 Do you have a particular travel journal or travel journal app that you like?
 Let me know in the comments below!